GenieCoderSrc/image_uploader/README.md

 * Upload files to Firebase Storage or a REST API.
 * Delete files from Firebase Storage or REST API.
 * Encapsulated `FileEntity` and `FileResponseEntity` models.
-* Extension on `Uint8List` to upload image bytes to Firebase Storage.
 * Clean separation of concerns via repositories and services.
 * Plug-and-play registration using `get_it`.
-* NEW: `BaseImageManager<T>` class for reusable upload/delete logic.

 ---